The Evidence Is in

 Demographics and Obstetric History of PEARLE Subjects1 (N=107)

-Jada was studied in a diverse patient population with representation of high-risk subgroups.
+JADA was studied in a diverse patient population with representation of high-risk subgroups.

 Demographics